E-commerce Website vs Mobile App: What Does Your Business Need in 2026?

 When to Choose a Mobile App

-Investing in a mobile app makes sense when:
+An app investment makes sense when:

-- Push notifications are central to your strategy: If your business model relies on time-sensitive promotions, flash sales, or personalized alerts, the app is your best channel.
+- Push notifications are central to your strategy: If your business relies on time-sensitive promotions, flash sales, or personalized alerts, the app is your best channel.

 When to Build Both